-- Despite (significant) losses in bigger member states, the EPP would likely remain the strongest political family (174-195 seats) in the EP (24.7%-27.7% of seats) - In relative terms, the share of the EPP group (currently 28.9% of the seats) would only moderately be reduced (-1.2% up to -4.2%), as the EPP Group would suffer less from the departure of the (likely) British MEPs than other political groups (in comparison the S&D would be at 19%, down from 25%) - Parties of the far-right (ENF) and the far-left (GUE/NGL) would have a potential of more than 19-20% of the seats, together with a potential new group headed by the 5-Star-movement even around 23-24%.
+- Despite (significant) losses in bigger member states, the EPP would likely remain the strongest political family (171-195 seats) in the EP (24,3%-27.7% of seats) - In relative terms, the share of the EPP group (currently 28.9% of the seats) would only moderately be reduced (-1.2% up to -4.6%), as the EPP Group would suffer less from the departure of the (likely) British MEPs than other political groups (in comparison the S&D would be at ca. 19,4%, down from 25%) - Parties of the far-right (ENF) and the far-left (GUE/NGL) would have a potential of about 20% of the seats, together with a potential new group headed by the 5-Star-movement even around 22-24%.
 It is still unclear where the 5-Star-Movement will position itself.
-Together, the far-right, the far-left, a group led by the 5-Star-Movement and the Eurosceptic ECR could gather up to 32% of the seats. - A coalition of EPP and S&D would not have a majority on its own but would need a third partner - Depending on the scenario, 64-72% of MEPs would continue to belong to moderate political groups (EPP, S&D, Liberals+Macron-led movement ("Europe en Marche"), Greens) - In comparison to the previous barometer the EPP and the Greens with a few seats less (back to the level of autumn 2018), minimal increase for the S&D-Group.
+Together, the far-right, the far-left, a group led by the 5-Star-Movement and the Eurosceptic ECR could gather up to one third of the seats. - A coalition of EPP and S&D would not have a majority on its own but would need a third partner - Depending on the scenario, 64-72% of MEPs would continue belonging to moderate political groups (EPP, S&D, Liberals+Macron-led movement ("Europe en Marche"), Greens) - In comparison to the previous barometer the EPP remains more a less constant.
+S&D and Liberals (incl.
+Macron) as well as the right-wing populist ENF with a slight increase.
 The EPP would still clearly remain the biggest group.
-Significant increase for the "unaffiliated" (due to the Yellow Vest movement in France) and the "various farright" - Due to several unknown variables (Will Macron form a group on his own or will he join the Liberals?
+Even in the most favorable scenario, Socialists, Liberals and Greens clearly lack a majority of their own (328 seats, ca. 46% of the seats) especially keeping in mind that for a more solid majority in the EP, a coalition will rather need up to 380-400 seats - Due to several unknown variables (Will Macron form a group on his own or will he join the Liberals?
 Will the various far-right parties manage to unite?
 Will the 5-Star-Movement form a group on its own?), three different scenarios will be developed